offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} RAII/(RAII|CADRe)/` - Short for resource acquisition is initialization, the concept_NORM that the life cycle of some resource (e.g. open file, database object, etc..) is bound to an object's lifetime via it's constructor and destructor.

-   Sometimes also referred to constructor acquires destructor releases (CADRe).
+   Sometimes also referred to as constructor acquires destructor releases (CADRe).

  * `{bm} moved-from object/(moved[\-\s]from object|moved[\-\s]from state)/i` - When an object is moved to another object, that object enters a special state where the only possible operation allowed on it is either destruction or re-assignment.